JesseScott/PippiLongstockingPirateParty/README.md

 PippiLongstockingPirateParty
 ============================

-yep. you heard that right.
+yep. you heard that right. gonna be one hell of a party.